 Devil’s Rejects totally evolves the entire concept of the previous film by actually making the Firefly clan the protagonists.
 We’ve seen them as villains for the duration of an entire feature.
 And they’re still villains here.
 They’re never portrayed in a positive light, there are no excuses made for their actions.
 In fact, they spend a good chunk of Rejects doing some pretty monstrous things.
 But at the same time, we get these small moments between them.
 We see how much they need each other, how much they care for each other even if all they do is bicker.
 And we see how desperate they are to survive.

-Because of these things, we find ourselves, as audience members, rooting for the members of the Firefly family.
+Because of these factors, we find ourselves, as audience members, rooting for the members of the Firefly family.
 After all they’ve done, after all we’ve seen, Zombie still crafts it in such an intricate and meticulous way that we are rooting for Otis, Baby and Spaulding to make it out of this mess.

 Part of what makes Devil’s Rejects work so well is the fact that the sheriff who’s hunting the family down is just as unhinged as they are.
 Maybe he’s worse, maybe he isn’t, it doesn’t matter.
 The point is that he has been driven genuinely insane and the form of justice he inflicts is not by any means something that should be enacted by a representative of the law.
 It’s an amazing display of hypocrisy that really elevates a movie that was already working better than I think anyone expected it to.